Sparse Reward Subsystem in Large Language Models: Related Work

 \subsection{Reward Modeling Based on LLM Internal Representations}

-Several recent studies have investigated the extraction of reward signals from the internal representations of Large Language Models (LLMs).
-Anthropic proposes a value head to predict whether models can answer questions correctly~\citep{kadavath2022languagemodelsmostlyknow}. \citealp{burns2023discovering} utilize a purely unsupervised approach to discover latent knowledge within the internal activations of a language model, enabling the accurate answering of yes-no questions using only model activations. \citealp{Hajrullahu2025} identified a significant positive correlation between the statistics of a model's hidden layers and the correctness of its final output, noting that larger models exhibit internal states with stronger predictive power regarding rewards. \citealp{zhang2025interpretablerewardmodelsparse} utilized tools from mechanistic interpretability to analyze model activations, employing Sparse Autoencoders (SAEs) to map high-dimensional hidden states onto interpretable semantic features.
-Similarly, the RISE framework ~\citep{liu2025trust} proposes simultaneously enhancing a model's problem-solving and self-verification capabilities within a single training process, requiring the model to generate both a solution and a corresponding evaluative score.
-Furthermore, \citealp{zhao2025learningreasonexternalrewards} introduced Reinforcement Learning from Internal Feedback (RLIF), a framework that enables LLMs to learn from intrinsic signals in the absence of external rewards or labeled data.
-Similarly, LaSeR ~\citep{yang2025laserreinforcementlearninglasttoken} found that a last-token self-rewarding score can guide the reinforcement learning process. \citealp{du2025latentthinkingoptimizationlatent} observed that the latent thoughts leading to correct versus incorrect answers exhibit highly distinguishable patterns, allowing a latent classifier to predict answer correctness directly from these representations. \citealp{guo2025mining} propose the SWIFT method, demonstrating that mining intrinsic rewards from LLM hidden states facilitates efficient Best-of-N sampling.
-Despite these attempts to predict rewards from internal representations, existing literature has yet to identify that the hidden states utilized for reward prediction are highly sparse and constitute a distinct reward subsystem.
+Recent studies have investigated the extraction of reward signals from the internal representations of LLMs~\citep{li2023inferencetime}.
+Anthropic proposed a value head to predict whether models can answer questions correctly~\citep{kadavath2022languagemodelsmostlyknow}. \citep{burns2023discovering} utilized a purely unsupervised approach to discover latent knowledge within the internal activations of a language model, enabling the accurate answering of yes-no questions using only model activations. \citep{zhang2025interpretablerewardmodelsparse} utilized tools from mechanistic interpretability to analyze model activations, employing Sparse Autoencoders (SAEs) to map high-dimensional hidden states onto interpretable semantic features.
+Similarly, the RISE framework~\citep{liu2025trust} proposed simultaneously enhancing a model's problem-solving and self-verification capabilities within a single training process, requiring the model to generate both a solution and a corresponding evaluative score.
+Furthermore, \citep{zhao2025learningreasonexternalrewards} introduced Reinforcement Learning from Internal Feedback (RLIF), a framework that enables LLMs to learn from intrinsic signals in the absence of external rewards.
+Similarly, LaSeR~\citep{yang2025laserreinforcementlearninglasttoken} found that a last-token self-rewarding score can guide the reinforcement learning process. \citep{latentthinking} observed that the latent thoughts leading to correct versus incorrect answers exhibit highly distinguishable patterns, allowing a latent classifier to predict answer correctness directly from these representations.
+The SWIFT method~\citep{guo2025mining} demonstrated that mining intrinsic rewards from LLM hidden states facilitates efficient Best-of-N sampling.
+Despite these attempts to predict rewards from internal representations, existing literature has yet to identify how this information is structured within the hidden states.